ldn-softdev/stackoverflow-json/lib/How to sort,unique output using jq.md

 ### A:
 the query here is only about sorting records by the record's inner labels
-1. to achieve the output in the question:
+1. to achieve the same output as in the question:
 ```bash
 bash $ <example.json jtc -w'[title]:<>g:[-1]' -tc
 {